Skip to content

 • Bipartisan Cafe

-Bipartisan Cafe features handmade pies, some of which can be made vegan or gluten free.
-Come in for a whole pie, or savor a single slice alongside a coffee or chai.
+Bipartisan Cafe features handmade pies, with vegan or gluten-free options.
+Purchaser a whole pie, or savor a single slice alongside a coffee or chai.
 Other menu offerings include sandwiches, soups and wraps.

 • Ha VL